paulsengroup/hictk/docs/cpp_api/generic.rst

 .. cpp:class:: PixelSelector

-  This class implements a generic, light-weight pixel selector object.
+  This class implements a generic, lightweight pixel selector object.

   :cpp:class:`PixelSelector` objects are constructed and returned by :cpp:func:`File::fetch` methods.
-  Users are **not** supposed to cosntruct :cpp:class:`PixelSelector` objects themselves.
+  Users are **not** supposed to construct :cpp:class:`PixelSelector` objects themselves.

   **Iteration**